 7. Be a resource to other agencies serving producers on the Rosebud Reservation.

 Tribal members and residents of the Rosebud Sioux Tribe will be given priority market space.
 Applicants from RST’s surrounding counties will be granted membership if market space has not been filled by RST applicants, and also from other states on a third priority basis if space has not been requested by neighboring county applicants.
 Management reserves the right to limit the number of vendors.

-We launched our mobile farmers' markets in 2019 with weekly pop-ups in St. Francis and Parmelee.
+We launched our mobile farmers' markets in 2019 with weekly pop-ups in the communities of St. Francis and Parmelee.
 In 2020, we expanded and visited sixteen communities across the Rosebud Reservation in August and September 2020, bringing you fresh local produce, indigenous ingredients, and pantry staples.
-Stay tuned for the 2021 mobile market schedule!
+In 2021, we are once again visiting communities across the Rosebud.